 - Chaste tree and zinc to support progesterone production for as long as possible

-- Dairy free diet to reduce heavy and painful periods
+- Dairy free diet to alleviate heavy and painful periods

 - Magnesium for metabolic health, nervous system calming and supporting sleep